Qumulo/docs/administrator-guide/s3-api/supported-s3-functionality-known-limits.md

 If your application attempts to use a previous Amazon signature version, you receive a `400 Bad Request` response with the error code `AuthorizationHeaderMalformed`.

-## Comparison of S3 API and Amazon S3 Known Limits
+## Comparison of Known Limits between S3 in Qumulo and Amazon
 This section compares the Qumulo Core S3 API limits with native Amazon S3 limits.

 ### Limits for S3 Buckets